-This creamy, springtime fresh hummus is a more savory, less tangy, thicker, and heartier version of tzatziki.
-If you like hummus and you like tzatziki, I can guarantee you will love this recipe for Tzatziki Hummus!
+This creamy, fresh hummus is a more savory, less tangy, thicker, and heartier version of tzatziki.
+If you like hummus and you like tzatziki, I can guarantee you will love this Easy Tzatziki Hummus Dip recipe!

 Hi friends!
 Welcome to tzatziki with a twist Thursday!
 Okay, I know that’s not officially a thing, but it should be.
 More on that in a second.